Fearing retribution, Syrian minorities keep low profile in exile

 Zeynal Odabas, head of the Pirsultan Abdal Cemevi hosting the refugees, said Turkey should consider the diversity of Syria's population and set up separate camps for different groups.

-He criticized the government for allowing fighters from the rebel Free Syrian Army and factions such as the al Qaeda-affiliated Jabhat al-Nusra to shelter in the camps.
+He criticised the government for allowing fighters from the rebel Free Syrian Army and factions such as the al Qaeda-affiliated Jabhat al-Nusra to shelter in the camps.

 "While people from Nusra and the Free Syrian Army are being hosted in the camps, these poor people have been living on the street," Odabas said, citing the fighters' presence in the camps as a reason many refugees preferred to go it alone.